-So how in the world does one pick 10 songs from an artists with a resume like Charlie Daniels?
+So how in the world does one pick 10 songs from an artist with a resume like Charlie Daniels?
 Well that’s what we do, and every time we do it, someone says how could you forget ????
 And we love that reaction.
 So let us know what songs we should have listed and did not, and which ones you agree with.
 The whole idea is to keep the legend alive.
-The Charlie Daniels Band were one of the big five Southern Rock Bands of the 1970s that included The Allman Brothers Band, Lynyrd Skynyrd, The Marshall Tucker Band and The Outlaws.
+The Charlie Daniels Band was one of the big five Southern Rock Bands of the 1970s that included The Allman Brothers Band, Lynyrd Skynyrd, The Marshall Tucker Band and The Outlaws.

 # 10 – Billy The Kid